kariannemah/define_me/README.md

 API key](http://developer.wordnik.com/) if you haven't already.
 I connect to a MySQL server, but you can [specify another connection](http://datamapper.org/getting-started.html).

-Running the accompanying [Sinatra app] (http://www.sinatrarb.com/), you'll be able to see your list of words in the browser of your choice.
+Running the accompanying [Sinatra app](http://www.sinatrarb.com/), you'll be able to see your list of words in the browser of your choice.

 ### Installation
 Install required gems:<br>